microsoft/RD-Agent/README.md

 Authorization: Bearer <a-long-random-token>
 ```

-The server refuses to bind to a non-local address unless `UI_SERVER_AUTH_TOKEN` is set.
+The server refuses to start unless `UI_SERVER_AUTH_TOKEN` is set, even on localhost.
 When exposing it outside a trusted development machine, put it behind an HTTPS reverse proxy and avoid recording token-bearing query strings in proxy logs.
 The `--host` option controls the address when the server is started through the CLI; `UI_SERVER_HOST` is the corresponding default for direct use of the backend entry point.

 Cross-origin browser access is disabled by default.
 If the frontend and backend are served from different origins, configure an explicit JSON allowlist rather than enabling every origin:

 ```sh
 export UI_CORS_ALLOWED_ORIGINS='["https://ui.example.com"]'
 ```

+Origins must be exact HTTP(S) origins, including any non-default port; wildcards and URL paths are rejected.
+The server validates request origins before executing API handlers.
+Cookie-authenticated POSTs require a same-origin or allowlisted `Origin` (or `Referer` when `Origin` is absent).
+Requests with missing provenance are rejected.
+Non-browser clients and internal trace publishers must send a Bearer token.
+Cross-origin clients must authenticate as well; CORS permission does not grant API access.
+When a reverse proxy changes the backend's host or scheme, add the exact browser-facing origin to the allowlist; arbitrary forwarded headers are not trusted.

+The Web UI starts tasks that generate and execute code.
+Treat authenticated access as trusted operator access, and run workers in an isolated, least-privileged environment with restricted network egress and no host credentials or Docker socket exposed to generated code.

 ##### Web UI storage and compatibility settings